First Time Home Buyer’s Guide To Buying A House

 Before you start looking for homes, start looking for the RIGHT TEAM to help you.
 It is not as much fun researching Mortgage Lenders and Real Estate Agents as it is to search for homes on the web, I understand that.
 It’s also not fun losing thousands of dollars because you chose the wrong team to represent you!

 If you’re anything like me you would rather jump in the pool vs. check to see if it’s cold first.
-If this sounds like you, my suggestion is to read this article by a top Realtor in the Metrowest area of MA, Bill Gassett, entitled ‘Financial Mistakes of First Time Home Buyers.’
 Real estate is a little bit different than jumping in the pool, you can’t just buy a home and learn from your mistakes as you go because it will cost you tens of thousands of dollars.
-That’s why it’s extremely important to educate yourself on how to buy your first home, understanding the process form beginning to close will save you a lot of time, money, and headaches.
+That’s why it’s extremely important to educate yourself on how to buy your first home, understanding the process from beginning to close will save you a lot of time, money, and headaches.